ric355/ultibowifi/README.md

 allow connection to open networks.
 The device driver now supports Pi Zero, Pi3 and Pi4.

 ### Pi Zero and Pi3b - prerequisites for building and running the demo kernel
-1. You must boot from a USB drive
-2. Must be a device with *onboard* wifi support (*not* a USB wifi device)
+1. Must be a device with *onboard* wifi support (*not* a USB wifi device)
-3. USB drive must contain c:\firmware with the correct firmware file in it (see repo folder) Note the USB requirement will be removed in due course but I don't have a date for that at the moment since the work will be done by the Ultibo developement team rather than me.
+2. boot device must contain c:\firmware with the correct firmware file in it (see repo folder)

+** For people who've been here before, the requirement to boot from USB has now been removed by the Ultibo development team.
+The demo applications and source here has been updated accordingly, so you can now use an SD card as per any other app **

 ### Support for Pi4 is now added following Ultibo's recent Pi4 core release!

-As the Pi4 contains multiple SDIO controllers the requirement to boot from USB is removed completely.

 With the demo kernel up and running you should be able to ping the device and you will also be able to telnet to it and use Ultibo's standard set of shell commands.